 How to Apply for an Online Program

-The Quinnipiac University Online admissions team is dedicated to helping you easily navigate our educational offerings.
+The Quinnipiac University graduate admissions team is dedicated to helping you easily navigate our educational offerings.
 An admissions counselor will work one-on-one with you to assess your educational goals and answer any questions that you may have.